Spanish Language Data Points and Fun Facts

 Spanish is a Romance language that originated in Castile, a region of Spain.
 In 1492, Christopher Columbus took Spanish to the Americas and at the beginning of the 16th century, the use of Spanish was expanded to the colonies of the Spanish Empire, including territories in Africa, Oceania and the Philippines.

-In 2015, it was estimated that more than 500 million people speak Spanish as a native language and that more than 21 million students were studying Spanish as a foreign language.
+It is estimated that more than 430 million people speak Spanish, making it the second most widely spoken language in the world.
 It is the official or national language in 21 different countries and one of the six official languages of the United Nations.

 Here is a collection of other Spanish language data points and tips to help you on your global journey:

 - Different ways to refer to the Spanish language.
 Spanish is sometimes called español (“Spanish”) and sometimes castellano (“Castilian”).

 - Easy to pronounce.
 It is one of the world’s most phonetic languages.
 You can practically pronounce any word correctly by knowing how it is spelled.

 - Unique uses.
 The inverted question mark (¿) and exclamation point (¡) are unique to the Spanish language.